 Thank you for your interest in our training program.
-Currently, our training program is designed to accept one post-doctoral fellow from any university/college and one social work intern from Smith College's School for Social Work.
+Currently, our training program is designed to accept one post-doctoral fellow and social work interns.

 Philosophy of Training

 VCCS functions as an integral part of the college, particularly in the Dean of the College Division.
 Our clients are matriculated students, most of whom are young adults undergoing life transitions and developmental change.
 Our role as a College Counseling Service is to attend to the academic, psychological and developmental aspects of students' concerns.
 The VCCS training program is dedicated to preparing clinicians to facilitate culturally relevant and psychologically appropriate development of students, individually and in groups.

 Objectives of the Training Program

 The objectives of the VCCS training program are to prepare training staff in the following areas:

 to focus on the development of college students, as well as on their assets and strengths, their psychoeducational and preventive needs as well as attending to pathology;

 to intervene in appropriate arenas within the institution;

 to be self-aware and sensitive to social constructions, to issues related to identity, group membership, and to participate in variety of settings with diverse populations;